mikekuriger/ssvm/README.md

 FLUSH PRIVILEGES;
 EXIT;

-# to make changes to the database, ie adda new field
+# to make changes to the database, ie add a new field
 python manage.py makemigrations
 python manage.py migrate